opendatabio/opendatabio/README.md

 - Job (para realizar tarefas em background)

 ### AUDIT
-An audit module should be developed and will be detailed at a later date
+An audit module should be developed and will be detailed at a later date.
+It is fundamental that the Identification table has full audit history, easily accessed.

 ### TABELAS AUXILIARES (importação de dados; relatórios)